Trial and error: early pilot training for the RFC in the Great War

 Whitehouse caught the buzz that arrived with the new fighter: “From that day on we went to work on Jerry with the Bristol Fighters, and within two weeks the General Staff and royalty were visiting the squadron, and our pictures were being splashed over every paper in the Empire”.

-Meanwhile, scanning the pages of Trevor Henshaw’s remarkable gazetteer of RFC experience, “The Sky Their Battlefield”, a change in 22 Squadron’s fortunes is visible from early June 1917 when the Bristol Fighters began replacing the FE2bs.
-The casualties stop, and on 29 July 22 Sqn scored its first two F2B air-to-air victories.
+Meanwhile, scanning the pages of Trevor Henshaw’s remarkable gazetteer of RFC experience, “The Sky Their Battlefield”, a change in 22 Squadron’s fortunes is plainly visible in July when the Bristol Fighters began replacing the FE2bs at Izel les Hameaux.
+The casualties stop for some weeks, and on 29 July 22 Sqn scored its first two F2b air-to-air victories.
 The Bristol Fighter wasn’t invincible, but its capabilities had taken the Germans by surprise.

-One new role enabled by the Bristol Fighters’ higher performance was dreaded by the crews.
-This was operating as an escort for British bombers – de Havilland DH.4s – tasked to fly deep into enemy territory, their bombs targeting the new German airfield at Gontrode, East Flanders.
+One new role enabled by the Bristol Fighters’ longer range was dreaded by the crews.
+This was operating as an escort for British bombers – de Havilland DH.4s – tasked to fly deep into enemy territory, their bombs targeting the new German airfield at Gontrode, eastern Flanders.
 From there, German Gotha heavy bombers were known to be taking off every day, aiming for London.

 Once airborne, the Brisfits headed for Ypres, where they rendezvoused with the DH.4s, and set course for Gontrode.

-Meanwhile, evident on both sides of the Front were preparations for what became the Third Battle of Ypres, the huge slugging match between the end of July and early November 1917 also known as the Battle of Passchendaele.
-Casualty numbers at Passchendaele, about 8km north-east of Ypres, eventually matched those at Verdun and the Somme.
+Meanwhile, evident on both sides of the Front were preparations for what became the Third Battle of Ypres, the huge slugging match fought between the end of July and early November 1917, also known as the Battle of Passchendaele.
+The name of that battle evokes images of men, machines and horses almost immobilised by deep mud , the result of an awful summer of continual, soaking rain and heavy shelling that broke up the ground.
+Army casualty numbers – on both sides – eventually matched those at Verdun and the Somme.

-For the crews, after the relentlessness of flying under fire from air and ground, precious off-duty time at Estrée Blanche fostered friendships with the local people that would spawn a lifetime of memories for those few fated to survive – military men and civilians alike.
-Madame Beaussart’s was a village estaminet, and Marie and Annette who worked there knew the squadron aircraft, their markings and who flew them.
+In early August, 22 Sqn had moved yet again from Izel les Hameaux to Boisdinghem.
+For the crews, after the relentlessness of flying under fire from above and below, precious off-duty time fostered friendships with the local people that would spawn a lifetime of memories for those few fated to survive – military men and civilians alike.
+Madame Beaussart’s was an estaminet in a local village, and Marie and Annette who worked there knew the squadron aircraft, their markings and who flew them.
 Just like the men on the aerodrome, the girls watched the aircraft go, and they counted them back again.

 On 19 August, Captain Clement’s Brisfit didn’t return.
-“A” Flight had lost its leader, and Clement had stepped in to take a mix of A and B Flight ships out on a mission.
-It was his last.
+Clement had stepped in to take a mix of A and B Flight ships out on a mission, because “A” Flight had lost its leader.
+It was his last sortie.
 This was awful for the Squadron, and C Flight in particular.
 Clement’s younger brother Ward Clement had recently joined the Squadron as a gunner, and he and Whitehouse had become firm friends.
 Clement the younger was distraught and refused to believe Carl wouldn’t return.
 Hours later he persuaded himself his elder brother had force-landed and would make his way back.
 But that wasn’t true.

 Whitehouse wrote: “When we went back to Madame Beaussart’s, Marie and Annette knew that ‘N’ had not come back, but they said nothing.
 The coffee and rum were good.
 I think we drank an awful lot of it.”

 After an appallingly wet August, September brought drier weather and good visibility, making the RFC’s close air support in this war-torn region of Flanders highly effective.
-For five days from 20 September 1917, at the Battle of Menin Road Ridge, the 22 Sqn Biffs were used effectively for ground attack, air superiority, and reconnaissance.
+On 10 September 22 Sqn moved again, out of Boisdinghem to Estrée Blanche.
+For five days from 20 September 1917, at the Battle of Menin Road Ridge, the 22 Sqn Biffs were used highly effectively for ground attack, air superiority, and reconnaissance.
 Rapid reporting of German counter-attack manoeuvres allowed Allied artillery to be directed accurately.
-This clash was one of many on the periphery of the Passchendaele campaign
+This clash was one of many on the periphery of the main battle.

-In November came the end of the Battle of Passchendaele and the beginning of the Battle of Cambrai, an attempt by the British to break through the Hindenburg Line in a massive attack combining artillery, tanks, infantry and air power.
+Finally in November came the end of the epic Passchendaele campaign, and the beginning of the Battle of Cambrai.
+The latter was an attempt by the British to break through the Hindenburg Line for the first time, in a massive attack combining artillery, tanks, infantry and air power.

-Tomorrow: Episode 9, in which the winter weather gets very difficult, the Squadron puts on a Christmas show, Whitehouse goes back to England to train as a pilot, and Major Learmount gets his blighty.
+Tomorrow: Episode 9, in which the winter weather gets very difficult, Cambrai puts new demands on the Squadron, the men put on a Christmas show, Whitehouse goes back to England to train as a pilot, and Major Learmount gets his blighty.

 Leonard’s War, episode 7: The pressure starts to tell